LeaderPortfolio

 Philanthropy

-Tan is also known for his philanthropy, especially in education.
-He holds a significant stake in the University of the East, where the Dr. Lucio C. Tan Building stands.
-He also endowed the Dr. Lucio C. Tan College of Hospitality Management at Central Philippine University.
-The Tan Yan Kee Foundation, established in 1986, carries out corporate social responsibility initiatives.
+Lucio Tan is known for his philanthropic contributions, particularly in education.
+He holds a significant stake in the University of the East and endowed the Dr. Lucio C. Tan College of Hospitality Management at Central Philippine University.
+His companies, through the Tan Yan Kee Foundation, support various social responsibility initiatives.

 Career Timeline